thruthesky/extended/README.md

 ## Features

-### Common properties
+### Extended properties

-- All the extended widgets have as much as the common properties like below.
+- All the extended widgets have as much of the common properties like below as possible.

   - color,
   - backgroundColor,